SpaceKatt/spacekatt-io/README.md

 # spacekatt-io

-Shared code for public website and profile.
+Shared code for [public website](https://spacekatt.io/) and other applications.

 ## Build Toolchain

 This project uses [Rush Stack](https://rushstack.io/) and [Heft](https://rushstack.io/pages/heft/overview/) for build and test orchestration.
+Rush has the benefit of providing incremental builds, which makes it useful for use in the monorepo context (time savings).

 ### Install node14, using `nvm`